-In the midst of all that, a follow-up e-mail expressing gratitude for the opportunity is of tremendous importance.
+In the midst of all that, a follow-up email expressing gratitude for the opportunity is of tremendous importance.
 It isn't merely a suggestion; it's something you should sit down to compose as soon as you return home.
-In the interview follow-up e-mail examples below, you'll find templates that can be tailored to your particular situation.
+In the interview follow-up email examples below, you'll find samples that can be tailored to your particular situation and tips for getting the writing spot on.

-You can send a follow-up e-mail if two weeks have gone by since you submitted a job application and you haven't heard anything back.
+A follow-up email, if two weeks have gone by since you submitted a job application and you haven't heard anything back

-If some time has passed after you've submitted an application, feel free to take a moment to send a follow-up.
+If some time has passed after you've submitted an application, consider taking a moment to send a follow-up.
+Standard practice is about two weeks.
 Worst case scenario, you'll hear radio silence again.
 No harm done.

 Dear Mr. Parker: